-A blend of seasonings mixed together with olive oil coats this sheet pan chicken and potatoes recipe.
-This juicy chicken has crispy skin the potatoes bake up tender on the inside yet crispy on the outside.
+For crispy skin, the sheet pan chicken thighs and potatoes are placed under the broiler.
+The juicy chicken thighs end up with crispy skin and the potatoes bake up tender on the inside yet crispy on the outside.

 Since chicken is healthier than red meat I am always looking for easy chicken dinner ideas.
 I'm also all about easy clean up so sheet pan dinners are a favorite of mine as well.

-How To Make Sheet Pan Chicken And Potatoes
+How To Make Sheet Pan Chicken Thighs And Potatoes

 Potatoes are probably too much of a staple in our home but they definitely completed this meal.
 You could also just make this potato recipe as a side to other meat recipes.